 Bear in mind that Now TV is the only one on the list that will let you get superfast fibre optic broadband without a contract.
 That’ll be your best bet for speedy, contract-less internet.

 Should I get no-contract broadband?

-- It’s the perfect choice if you’ll be living somewhere for less than a year
+- It’s the perfect choice if you’ll be living somewhere for less than a year, including a holiday home

 - There are no hefty cancellation fees